Dma

 Sets the bit in the DMA control register to reset the DMA.

-void enableInterrupt()
+void enable_interrupt()

 Enables the DMA interrupts as well as the UIO interrupts.

-InterruptStatus waitForData()
+InterruptStatus wait_for_data()

 Waits for interrupts and checks for available data.